Best hybrid cars for 2020

 But what if you do a mixture of short and long-distance journeys?
-Our combined mpg figures from our independent lab tests are based on typical driving habits – 70% driving in urban or near-urban areas, and 30% on motorways.
+As well as our car reviews providing you with accurate fuel economy figures, based on our independent lab and road tests, for city, out of town and motorway mpg, we also provide you with combined mpg figures.
+These are based on typical driving habits – 70% driving in urban or near-urban areas, and 30% on motorways.
 We've found hybrids with excellent combined mpg, and some that are disappointing.

 Do hybrid cars require more maintenance?

-We've also uncovered hybrids that are exceptionally reliable.
-Make sure you avoid a costly mistake by checking our hybrid car reviews, which include real-world reliability data based on thousands of drivers from the Which?
+We've uncovered hybrids that are exceptionally reliable.
+Make sure you buy wisely by checking our , which include real-world reliability data based on thousands of drivers from our annual Which?
 Car Survey.

 Can you run the Toyota Prius without a battery?

-The plug-in hybrid version of the Prius, the Toyota Prius Plug-In Hybrid, does require plugging in, and has a longer electric driving range.
-However, this model will also operate on petrol alone, if you're unable to charge it.
+The plug-in hybrid version of the Prius, the , does require plugging in, and has a longer electric driving range.
+However, this model will also operate on petrol alone like the regular Prius, if you're unable to charge it.

 We test cars more thoroughly than anyone else